 Preparing for your appointment

-You may be referred to a doctor who specializes in treating eye disorders in children (pediatric ophthalmologist).
+Your child's doctor might refer you to a doctor who specializes in treating eye disorders in children (pediatric ophthalmologist).

 What you can do